Inspection Basics#

 Comments added in Inspection Results

-The output file (also known as the inspection file) is stored in the comma-separated values (CSV) format, enabling a quick access to the inspection results from any text editor.
-Optionally, you can export the inspection results as a FITS table (see Exporting a FITS table).
+The output file (also known as the inspection file) is stored in the comma-separated values (CSV) format, enabling a quick access to inspection results from any text editor.
+Optionally, you can export inspection results as a FITS table (see Exporting a FITS table).

 Tip

 Currently, specvizitor works with only a single data directory at a time.
 If your files are spread across different directories, consider moving them into a single directory.
-Alternatively, you could specify a path to the top-level directory and enable recursive search (see Application Settings), however this might slow down the discovery of the data files.

 Third, you can optionally specify the path to the catalog with some additional information about the objects you are inspecting (photometric redshifts, for example).
 This information will appear in Object Information in the main window.